 Hitting the water on a boat can be fun and relaxing; however, for the boat operator or owner, boating isn’t just about having fun.
 Boat owners are supposed to keep their boats well maintained and know how to carefully operate and navigate boats on Georgia’s lakes and waterways in order to avoid boating accidents.
 However, some boat owners and operators are careless, inexperienced, inattentive, or intoxicated—all factors that can lead to a deadly Georgia boating accident.

 When a deadly boating crash claims the life of your loved one, you need to know if any of the aforementioned factors contributed to your loss.
 But how will you know if the boating operator was intoxicated or in violation of regulations?
-The Georgia wrongful death boating accident injury lawyers at the Law Offices of Shane Smith know the right questions to ask in order to find out, including:
+The Georgia wrongful death boating accident injury lawyers at Shane Smith Law know the right questions to ask in order to find out, including:

 - Did the boat operator at the time of the crash own the boat, or was the boat rented?